I tried APM investigation and creating recommended monitors from CloudFormation on the official Datadog MCP server

 3-3-0

-It searched for created monitors with the service:key-inventory tag and retrieved the status of all 7 monitors and 11 groups.
+It searched for created monitors using the service:key-inventory tag and retrieved the status of all 7 monitors and 11 groups.

 The result shows 10 groups are OK and 1 group is No Data.

-Right after creating monitors, seeing "No Data" can cause concern about whether monitoring is working properly.
+Right after creating monitors, seeing "No Data" can make you worry "Is it monitoring properly?"

-It's helpful that it explains the reasons for No Data in each monitor.
+It's helpful that it explains the reasons for No Data for each monitor.

 I confirmed that the monitors are functioning as intended.